Marine Fabrics

 Keeping your boat windows looking great takes a commitment to simple, routine maintenance between trips.
 We lay out everything you need to know to keep the view ahead clear and crisp.

-Products Needed for Clear Boat Windows
+Required Products for Clear Boat Windows

 Make Time for Cleanings Immediately After Every Trip

 Timing your boat window cleanings regularly is just as important as knowing what products to use and how to use them.
 It’s easier to keep your boat windows looking nice than trying to restore clouded or spotted clear vinyl.
-Without proper regular cleaning and treatment, clear canvas can deteriorate quickly.
-Even neglecting to properly care for your windows for just a month can lead to yellowing, scratched, ugly windows.
+Without proper regular cleaning and treatment, the clear canvas can deteriorate quickly.
+Even neglecting to care for your windows for just a month properly can lead to yellowing, scratched, ugly windows.

 Start the cleaning, polishing, and treatment process early in the life of the vinyl windows.
 This ensures the windows won’t suffer irreparable damage or costly reparation work.
 After every trip, gently wash the clear vinyl boat windows with fresh water and a soft, clean cloth before applying treatment.
 Only use soap if you absolutely must – soap can extract plasticizers from the window material.